LucasLeRay/personal-website/src/articles/build-serverless-graphql-api.md

 ```
 In the schema, We're defining what's an `Item`: an entity containing `id` and `content`.
 We also define a mutation `createItem`, which creates an item from a `content`, and a query `item` which gets it from an `id`.

-Now, add the following to `src/graphql.js`:
+Now, add the following in `src/graphql.js`:
 ```javascript
 const fs = require('fs')
 const { ApolloServer, gql } = require('apollo-server-lambda')